mahtues/transaction-service/README.md

 date: "2006-01-02T15:04:05Z"
 ```

-In case of success return `200 OK` and a JSON with the transaction ID created:
+In case of success, return `200 OK` and a JSON with the transaction ID created:

 ```json
 {